Home Compare CMCSA vs EFX

 Comcast vs Equifax: Which Stock Looks Stronger in 2026?

-Comcast holds the cleaner structural position, with the lead spread across profitability and valuation.
+Comcast holds the cleaner structural position, with the lead spread across profitability and growth.
 Equifax still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 This is not just a one-metric split: both profitability and valuation materially support the lead.
 The overall score gap is 21 points in favour of Comcast Corporation.